marcusprice/mywta/README.md

 Next you will need to set up the database.
 The database used for mywta is [PostgreSQL](https://www.postgresql.org/).
 If PostgreSQL isn't already installed on your machine you will need to install it and create a database name of your choosing (or simply "mywta").

 Once you have your database created, you will need to grab the [schema file](https://github.com/marcusprice/mywta/blob/master/models/schema.sql) from the models directory.
-This sql file sets up all the necessary db tables for the app to run.
+This  file provides the sql to create the db tables for the app to run.

-Depending on your db management system, you can either import the sql file into the mywta database directly or copy and paste the code into a sql command input.

 ### 3. Setting environment variables